hack4impact-uiuc/kiva-pricing-tool/docs/installation.md

 # Localhost
 ## Frontend
-In your terminal, cd into the frontend folder.
+In your terminal, cd into the frontend folder and type in
 ```
  npm install
 ```